EstebanM-M/AI-Projects-/final-projects/13-GenAI-Applications-with-RAG-and-LangChain/README.md

-# Project: Generative AI Applications with RAG and LangChain
+# Final Project: Generative AI Applications with RAG and LangChain

-Final project labs demonstrating the use of generative AI agents built with RAG and LangChain.
-This includes full application pipelines, deployment, and performance evaluation.
+This project demonstrates the full-stack development of a generative AI application using LangChain, RAG pipelines, and vector databases.
+It simulates a real-world use case and includes deployment-ready components.